The WriteSite's module 2 gives you guidance on how to choose the source material for your academic writing and how to

 Use Library databases to search for journal articles, chapters from books and reports.

 TIP: When searching databases think of synonyms, broader, narrower and related terms for the concepts you are searching.
 Use the features in the systems to refine your search (such as limiting by peer review or date) making the results more relevant.

 AND narrows your search, use AND to combine different concepts

 OR broadens your search, use OR to combine synonyms or related terms.

 Click on Databases for Social Work & Policy Studies for the best databases for social work research.

 Do you want to learn more about database searching?

 Watch this short video called Search Smarter, Search Faster

 The Library will obtain journal articles, books, dissertations and other material for you that are not held in the Library's collections.
-Document Delivery services area available to all currently enrolled honours, masters, postgraduate and higher degree research students at the University of Sydney.
+Borrow from another library services are available to all students and staff at the University of Sydney.
 Use the Resource Sharing request form to place a request.